Academics

 Social Studies

 Social studies is a broad category including the study of both historical and modern society.
 Study of history begins with story time - we favor picture book biographies as story time books for students of all ages.
-Weekly classes for all ages include economics and civics, which focus on different aspects of the modern world.
+All students can participate in weekly civics classes, which discuss the functioning of the society in which the students live (including debating rules for our own school!).

 Guest Lessons

 Much of our curriculum is created and taught by parents of students, many of whom come in for an hour or two each week and teach a secondary class.
 Classes can be single-session or recurring on a weekly basis.
 Some secondary classes focus on skills associated with the core subjects, while others cover other material.
-Past guest classes have included cooking, map-reading, holidays, astronomy, geography, and Magical Kitties Save the Day (a storytelling board game).
-Our current guest classes are art, music, economics, and civics.
+Past guest classes have included cooking, map-reading, holidays, astronomy, geography, economics, and music.
+Our current guest classes are art, civics, climate change, and an activity-based American History class for students too young to participate in American History Literature.